Monday, February 27, 2023

 As a start, Free Press Action has called for a quadrupling of public funds for noncommercial news and information.
 This kind of congressional commitment would recognize that depending on the private-sector and emulating commercial models isn’t a viable approach for the longevity of local news and information.
 To get there at the federal level, Free Press Action has proposed a new tax on digital advertising to fund the kinds of innovative news production that are now needed.
 A tax of 2 percent would generate more than $2 billion annually, enough to support new noncommercial-media models, and lessen any dependence on corporate underwriters for revenue.

 Dramatically increasing public investment in locally engaged reporting would help support the wide array of new nonprofit outlets that are focused on meeting the information needs of communities that commercial media too often ignore.
-Many of these new models are profiled in
+Many of these new models are profiled in The Roadmap for Local News, an actionable plan to ensure that every U.S. community has access to necessary public-interest news and information.

-The Roadmap expands journalism’s forms into new and previously underserved communities while sharpening the definition of what it is for.
+Co-authored by Elizabeth Green of Chalkbeat, Darryl Holliday of City Bureau and Mike Rispoli of Free Press, The Roadmap expands journalism’s forms into new and previously underserved communities while sharpening the definition of what it is for.
 It calls on lawmakers to cultivate and pass public policies that support the expansion of civic information while maintaining editorial independence.

-New Jersey Civic Information Consortium, an independent nonprofit funded by a state-budget appropriation.
+In New Jersey, Free Press Action helped conceive and create the New Jersey Civic Information Consortium, an independent nonprofit funded by a state-budget appropriation.
 The consortium, whose board includes representatives from public colleges and universities across the state, supports inventive local-news projects like the Newark News & Story Collaborative and the Bloomfield Information Project, which train local residents to report the news from their own perspectives.

-dedicated $25 million to fund local reporting in underserved and underrepresented communities statewide.
+In California, Free Press Action supported state legislation that dedicated $25 million to fund local reporting in underserved and underrepresented communities statewide.
 The money will be distributed through a fellowship program housed at UC Berkeley’s Graduate School of Journalism.
 (Free Press’ Rispoli will serve on the program’s advisory board).

-Media 2070 project, Free Press envisions ways the media can serve as levers for racial justice.
+More than 50 years after the Public Broadcasting Act, Free Press is also looking 50 years into the future.
+Through the work of the Media 2070 project, Free Press envisions ways the media can serve as levers for racial justice.
 This includes engaging policymakers in the repair and reconciliation needed to redress centuries of harm news outlets have inflicted on Black communities.

 As NPR struggles to find the revenue to keep its reporters on their beats, it shouldn’t see the problem as a failure to raise advertising revenue from corporate underwriters.
 It’s a failure to advocate for policies that would increase the public funding it and other noncommercial media outlets need to thrive.